Australian Air League: Air Activities Centres

 Air Activities Centres are establishments owned and operated by the AAL that conducts either Air Transport Operations, Flight training, aircraft maintenance or any other operations requiring regulatory approval in relation to the provision of aviation goods and services.
 While owned by the AAL, Air Activities Centres will usually be managed by the Group in which their location is based.
 The Centres are made up of key personnel as required by appropriate legislation and regulations, with the commanding officer called “Officer Commanding Flying/Gliding Centre”.

 Federal

 Federal Staff are responsible for ensuring the day-to-day running of their appointments and ensuring that all Groups (or Wings if the state have yet to be given 'Group' status) are operating efficiently and to the aims and objects of the League.
 The commanding officer of this unit is the "Chief Commissioner" who is the senior Officer of the League and who reports to the Council of the League.

 Council of the League

 The Council of the League is the committee of management as required by legislation and the Constitution of the AAL.

+Ranks and Appointments

+The Australian Air League has an internal rank structure for all uniformed members which is replicated from various organisations including military forces, police forces and Commercial aviation organisations.
+For Officers, there are also appointments, a position in a unit which encompass tasks that the Officer undertakes.
+Officer rank in the Australian Air League relates to the level of an Officers senior appointment (if they have more than one).